curthayman/nmap_scanner/README.md

 ## Requirements (a.k.a.
 The Usual Suspects)

-- Python 3.x (don't even think about using 2.x, grandpa)
+- Python 3.x
-- nmap library (pip install python-nmap, duh)
+- nmap library (pip install python-nmap)

 ## Usage (a.k.a.
 The Mission Briefing)

 1. Clone the repository or download the script.
-Don't worry, it won't self-destruct in 5 seconds.
 2. Install the required libraries using `pip install -r requirements.txt`.
-We promise it won't take longer than a coffee break.
+I promise it won't take longer than a coffee break.
 3. Run the script using `python nmap_scanner.py`.
-The fate of the world may depend on it.
 4. Follow the prompts to choose the scan type and enter the IP address or list of IP addresses.
 Don't worry, we won't judge you if you scan your own network.
-Much.

 ## Features